 Function Report – This report may not be necessary if the applicant has a condition that is obviously a permanent and total disability, such as inoperable malignant cancer.
 However, a Function Report is an important piece of information that provides the claims reviewer indication of limitations and difficulties a claimant experiences with the performance of certain activities.
 Function Report is often necessary to determine whether the applicant is largely unable to perform normal functions of daily life, such as grooming or simple household chores.

-When an SSD applicant has never worked, or hasn’t worked long enough to be eligible for SSD, he or she may still be eligible for “disabled widow’s and widower’s benefits.”
-The benefits payable are based on the earning record of a deceased wage earner who, at the time of their death, had sufficient quarters of coverage.
-Therefore, claimant’s benefits are based on the deceased spouse’s work history once disability is proven by the claimant.
+When an SSD applicant has never worked or hasn’t worked long enough to be eligible for SSD, he or she may still be eligible for “disabled widow’s and widower’s benefits.”
+The benefits payable are based on the earnings record of a deceased wage earner who, at the time of their death, had sufficient quarters of coverage.
+Therefore, the claimant’s benefits are based on the deceased spouse’s work history once disability is proven by the claimant.

 Introducing the Right SSD Medical Evidence

 The SSA has a mounting backlog of SSD claims to process, so attorneys work at obtaining and submitting evidence that is directly relevant to a client’s case and supports finding a disability.
 Experienced SSD attorneys also can identify potential problems with evidence.